Sales Tax Holidays: Politically Expedient but Poor Tax Policy 2016

 - Sales tax holidays do not promote economic growth or significantly increase consumer purchases; the evidence shows that they simply shift the timing of purchases.
 Some retailers raise prices during the holiday, reducing consumer savings.

-- Most sales tax holidays involve politicians picking products and industries to favor with exemptions, arbitrarily discriminating between products and across time, and distorting consumer decisions.
+- Most sales tax holidays involve politicians picking products and industries to favor with exemptions, arbitrarily discriminating among products and across time, and distorting consumer decisions.

 - While sales taxes are somewhat regressive, this does not make sales tax holidays an effective tool for providing relief to low-income individuals.
 In order to give a small amount of tax savings to those with lower incomes, holidays give a large amount of savings to higher income groups as well.

 - Political gimmicks like sales tax holidays distract policymakers and taxpayers from genuine, permanent tax relief.
-If a state must offer a “holiday” from its tax system, it is a sign that the state’s tax system is uncompetitive.
+If a state must offer a “holiday” from its tax system, it is an implicit recognition that the state’s tax system is uncompetitive.
 If policymakers want to save money for consumers, then they should cut the sales tax rate year-round.

 Sales tax holidays are periods of time when selected goods are exempted from state (and sometimes local) sales taxes.
 Such holidays have become an annual event in many states, with exemptions for such targeted products as back-to-school supplies, clothing, computers, hurricane preparedness supplies, products bearing the U.S. government’s Energy Star label, and even guns.
-High-tax New York State sparked the trend in 1997 as a way to discourage border shopping.
-In 2015, 18 states will conduct sales tax holidays, down from a peak of 19 states in 2010 (see Table 1).
+New York State, which is known for high state taxes, sparked the trend in 1997 as a way to discourage border shopping.
+In 2016, 17 states will conduct sales tax holidays, down from a peak of 19 states in 2010 (see Table 1).

 At first glance, sales tax holidays seem like great policy.
 They enjoy broad political support, with backers arguing that holidays are a highly visible form of tax cut and provide benefits to low-income consumers.
 Politicians and other supporters routinely claim that sales tax holidays improve sales for retailers, create jobs, and promote economic growth.